despatates/library-api/README.md

 # library-api

-The goal is to build a small API to manage a library, with users borrowing books.
+The goal is to build a small API with PHP and [Slim](https://www.slimframework.com/).

-You can choose to code it with Python or PHP.

 ## Excercise